elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 Overall, the usage of `map.key` and `map[:key]` encode important information about your data structure, allowing developers to be clear about their intent.
 See both `Map` and `Access` module documentation for more information and examples.

-Another alternative to refactor this anti-pattern is to use pattern matching:
+An even simpler alternative to refactor this anti-pattern is to use pattern matching:

 ```elixir
 defmodule Graphics do